jwdink/ETML/README.md

 # Introduction

 This is a framework for running experiments in MATLAB.
-By making a few excel files (config.txt, stim_config.txt) to specify your experiment's stucture, you can easily and quickly set up many different types of experiments.
+By making a few spreadsheet files (config.txt, stim_config.txt) to specify your experiment's stucture, you can easily and quickly set up many different types of experiments.

 The emphasis is on vision experiments that interface with SR-Research Eyelink Eyetrackers.
 However, this framework can be helpful in a broader set of cases than that.